jessicayung/deep-learning-map/README.md

 	- `implementations/neural-networks`: implementations of deep learning algorithms (early stages, currently have 2D MLP working)

 ## 1. Vision for the Deep Learning Map
-The idea is to write (or link to) paper summaries, blog posts or articles that will help people with limited experience:
+The idea is to write (or link to) paper summaries, blog posts or articles that will help people (especially those starting out):

 - Understand what different models or terms mean
 	- Know what the state-of-the-art results are in each domain